How to Start a Vending Machine Business in 6 Steps

-The typical service cycle for bulk vending—think non-perishable candy or stickers—is between 4 to 8 weeks.
-So, if you can’t get away from work often, bulk vending might be a good way for you to break into the business without sacrificing too much of your time.
+The typical service cycle for bulk vending—think non-perishable candy or stickers—is between four to eight weeks.
+So, if you can’t get away from your full-time commitments often, bulk vending might be a good way for you to break into the vending machine business without sacrificing too much of your time.

 The vending machine business drives billions of dollars globally each year.
 Luckily, you can break into this lucrative market with less than $1,000, the right market research, informed decision-making, and entrepreneurial energy.

 Invest incrementally as you learn about your vending machine’s demand patterns, and start generating a passive income without taking out a massive loan or going into debt.
 Depending on whether or not you’ll continue to work another job, increasing the scope of your vending machine business gradually will allow you to take on more when you’re ready, or scale back if necessary.